Table of Contents

 After you decided what kind of application to make – native or cross-platform – you need to deal with the server side, which contains all the business logic of an app.
 That means the connection of databases with all the information and third-party systems integration.
 To create a server that efficiently communicates with the external interface of an application, you need to think carefully about all the important details.
 Enterprise mobile apps may need numerous third-party systems integrated, so it is very important to make a stable server side that can withstand the load of these systems.

-Testing is the process of finding bugs in the application, and stabilization is the process of fixing them.
+Testing is the process of finding bugs in the application, and stabilisation is the process of fixing them.

 Some clients neglect testing, but the further you go into the development cycle without it, the more expensive the bugfixing will become for you later.